They look like twins: Fans react as Bobrisky meets Whitemoney and Charly Boy

 Nigerians raise concern over the size of Bobrisky's head

-In a video sighted online, the socialite who donned a gorgeous outfit with full makeup on, was seen dancing to a song which played in the background.
+In a video sighted online, the socialite, who donned a gorgeous outfit with full makeup on, was seen dancing to a song that played in the background.

+In his usual fashion, Bobrisky flaunted bundles of money and announced that he was on his way to having a great weekend.

-Nigerians have realized that most of the cash celebrities show off online are borrowed and they are sure that after the stunt, Bobrisky would return the bundles of cash to the owner.
+Nigerians have realised that most of the cash celebrities show off online are borrowed and they are sure that after the stunt, Bobrisky would return the bundles of cash to the owner.

 One thing that people however noticed was that the size of Bobrisky's head and face seemed to have increased.